What is SIEM? 6 SIEM Tools and 10 Core Features (2026 Guide)

 How SIEM Technology Works

-According to the IBM Security Cost of a Data Breach Report 2024, organizations using security AI and automation extensively saved an average of $2.22 million compared to those not using these technologies.
-SIEM systems serve as the foundation for these automated security operations.
+The IBM Cost of a Data Breach Report 2024 found that organisations using security AI and automation extensively saved an average of $2.22 million per breach.
+SIEM is the substrate those savings sit on.

 The Evolution of SIEM: From Log Management to AI-Driven Security